yduanmu/mesh-ray/README.txt

     b.
 Use barycentric coordinates to check if intersection lies within the triangle (O: continue, X: no hit)
     c.
 Check if intersection lies inside ray (O: continue, X: no hit)
-5. Return the point of intersection and the index of the triangle.
+5. Return the closest point of intersection and the index of the triangle.

 Example output: